lindsay-jin/c0124-code-solutions/fetch/fetch-quiz-notes.md

   GET

-- How do you specify the request method (`GET`, `POST`, etc.) when calling `fetch`?
+- How do you specify the request method (`GET`, `POST`, etc.) when calling `fetch`? use the options object and use the method property.
   method: "POST", // \*GET, POST, PUT, DELETE, etc. inside the async function

 - How does `fetch` report errors?